B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/07_firstlast.md

 </div>

-1. Define collection of different words.
+1. Define a collection of different words.
 2. Define an empty collection.
 3. Pick the first element from empty collection.
 It supposed to be `null`
 4. Pick the last element from empty collection.
 It supposed to be `null` as well.